MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-tracing.md

 Application Insights, a feature of [Azure Monitor](/azure/azure-monitor/overview), can be used for automatic collection and transmission of data for later analysis of applications in large-scale distributed systems.
 This instrumentation monitors your application and directs the telemetry data to an [Azure Application Insights resource](/azure/azure-monitor/app/app-insights-overview) using a unique GUID that is referred to as an 'Instrumentation Key'.

 By using a [Java in-process agent](/azure/azure-monitor/app/java-in-process-agent), developers can enable monitoring of their applications without any code changes.
-In addition to this, developers will need to add the [azure-core-tracing-opentelemetry](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/core/azure-core-tracing-opentelemetry#azure-tracing-opentelemetry-client-library-for-java) dependency to their project.
+Also, developers will need to add the [azure-core-tracing-opentelemetry](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/core/azure-core-tracing-opentelemetry#azure-tracing-opentelemetry-client-library-for-java) dependency to their project.
 Once this is done, developers can use the Application Insights dashboard to instrument requests, collect performance counters, diagnose performance issues and exceptions, and write code to track what users do with within an application.

 ## Next steps